sallysrosero/sleep-health-lifestyle-analysis/README.md

 ## Notes
 The dataset is uploaded locally when running the notebook in Google Colab and is not included in this repository.

+## Dataset

+The dataset used in this project is **synthetic** and was generated to simulate realistic sleep health and lifestyle behaviors for educational purposes.
+No real individuals are represented in this data.